New law barely scratches the surface of labour exploitation

-This new law may get rid of the word sponsorship but it leaves the same basic system intact.James Lynch, Deputy Director for Global Issues
+This new law may get rid of the word sponsorship but it leaves the same basic system intact.Amnesty International press office, Deputy Director for Global Issues

 “This new law may get rid of the word ‘sponsorship’ but it leaves the same basic system intact.
-It is good that Qatar has accepted that its laws were fuelling abuse, but these inadequate changes will continue to leave workers at the mercy of exploitative bosses,” said James Lynch, Deputy Director for Global Issues at Amnesty International.
+It is good that Qatar has accepted that its laws were fuelling abuse, but these inadequate changes will continue to leave workers at the mercy of exploitative bosses,” said Amnesty International press office, Deputy Director for Global Issues at Amnesty International.

 “Key problems that drive abuse remain.
 In practice, employers can still stop migrant workers from leaving the country.
 By making it easier for employers to confiscate workers’ passports, the new law could even make the situation worse for some workers.
 The tragedy is that many workers think that this new law will be the end of their ordeal.

 “FIFA, its sponsors and foreign governments seeking business ties with Qatar cannot and must not use this reform to claim that the problem of migrant labour abuse has been solved.
 If the reform stops here, workers across the country – building and working in the stadiums, hotels and transport network that every player and fan in Qatar will use – will be at serious risk of human rights abuse.”